kirushavasilev/kvasilev_tech/blog/creation.md

 ---
-title: "Example Post"
+title: "Layout example"
-summary: "A journey through the design and development of my space-themed personal website and blog and ios test"
+summary: "Basically all the functionality of MARKDOWN"
-date: "June 15, 2025"
+date: "June 20, 2025"
-draft: false
+draft: true
 tools: []
 ---